 The LifeLock dashboard contains quite a bit of useful information, and it has a nice level of organization.
 IdentityForce’s dashboard is also pretty well organized.
 I give LifeLock a slight advantage here in terms of ease of use.

 Both IdentityForce and LifeLock offer mobile apps for iOS and Android.
 Both services will give you alerts through the app, which is helpful in notifying you as quickly as possible about a potential problem.
+LifeLock’s mobile app has a slight advantage in terms of its design.

 Pros and cons of IdentityForce